netglade/auto_mappr/README.md

 You can set these properties on each AutoMap:

- - `reverse`: If `true` reverse mapping from TARGET -> SOURCE will be generated as well.
-Note that, if explicit mappinng is configured, this flag is ignored.
  - `whenNullDefault` - callback which returns default value for TARGET if SOURCE is null.
 Used only if SOURCE is marked as nullable, e.g. `AutoMap<SOURCE?, TARGET>`.

 ### Custom member mapping